evanfurniss/password-generator/README.md

 ## Resources

-w3schools's HTML DOM articles were incredibly helpful in the building of this application.
+w3schools's JavaScript HTML DOM articles were incredibly helpful in the building of this application.

 ## Repository Links